Here's what you need to know about alcohol in school and tertiary settings:

 - Restrict price promotions (campus or community agreement for a policy to prevent alcohol brands that encourage students to drink more than they would normally);

-- Restrict alcohol advertising and sponsorship;
+- Restrict alcohol advertising and sponsorship - for example in campus publications (see here);

 - Conduct campus-wide social norms campaign;